Electronics technician (armed forces): British Army

 In the British Army, Electronic Technicians maintain a large array of the army's military equipment, this includes vehicles, weapons, communications systems and medical equipment.
 In these positions one earns a basic then an advanced apprenticeship and can obtain a degree of engineering later on in their carrier.

 Canadian Armed Forces

-In the Canadian Armed Forces, there are several types of Electronics Technician.
+In the Canadian Armed Forces, there are several types of Electronics Technicians.
 All of these positions have to with maintain and repairing electrical systems in various parts of the Canadian Armed Forces, with some also responsible for installing portable and non-portable electrical systems of various types, primarily for land use.

 Electronic-Optronic Technicians are trained to maintain and repair ammunition (fire) control systems for the Canadian Army.

 Avionics Systems Technicians are responsible for maintaining all electrical systems on all Canadian Armed Forces aircraft.

 Electrical Generating Systems Technicians install, run, modify and repair mobile and power plant electrical generators as well as uninterruptible power supplies.

 Electrical Distribution Technicians install, maintain and repair high and low voltage electrical distribution systems, airfield lighting systems, fire alarms and security systems.